CEL Events

 Workshops !

 These collaborative events are designed for you to gather with your colleagues, learn together, and leave with a specific outcome to meet your teaching/professional needs.
-All workshops are held at the 11 am meeting hour in the CEL room.
+Unless otherwise noted, all workshops are held at the 11 am meeting hour in the CEL HQ (RL6).

 Lunch bunch!